dustinpfister/canvas-examples/forpost/canvas-example-hyper-casual-space-shooter/README.md

 In other words the focus should be on the very core of the game itself, and not all these addtional menus and features that may or may not be added on at a later point.

-### 3.4 - No fancy Graphics, animations, or over the top eye candy features
+### 3.4 - No fancy Graphics, animations, or over the top eye candy features (at least not at first)

 Another problem that I think that I run into is a tendancy to skip ahead to cosmetic features when much of the core of the game is not yet finished.
-When I stop to think for a moment it is kind of silly to work on a system for animated buttons when something like an experence point system needs much more work, or has not even been introduced yet.
-The core logic of the game itself is something that I should at least start, if not get solid actually before moving on to eye candy features.
+When I stop to think for a moment it is kind of silly to work on a system for animated buttons when something like an experence point system needs much more work becuase it is a little buggy, or has not even been introduced to begin with yet.
+The core logic of the game itself is something that I should at least start, if not get solid before moving on to eye candy features.

 ### 3.5 - JavaScript generated Graphics only